kamperemu/jp-mpv-conf/README.md

 - Untested for MacOS.
 - Install mpv from https://mpv.io/installation/.
 - Download and extract contents of this repository into ~/.config/mpv.
-- Replace mpv_websocket binary with relevant binary from https://github.com/kuroahna/mpv_websocket/releases.
+- Replace mpv_websocket binary in ~/.config/mpv/scripts-opts with relevant binary from https://github.com/kuroahna/mpv_websocket/releases.
 - Go to script-opts/mpv2anki.conf and set image_format to png.

 ## Mining